Litote/kmongo/kmongo-kdoc/docs/extensions-overview.md

 ### projection

-You can use [```MongoCollection.projection```](https://litote.org/kmongo/dokka/kmongo/org.litote.kmongo/com.mongodb.client.-mongo-collection/projection.html) extension functions in order to retrieve only one, two or three fields.
-This is a "kmongo sync driver only feature" for now:
+You can use [```MongoCollection.projection```](https://litote.org/kmongo/dokka/kmongo/org.litote.kmongo/com.mongodb.client.-mongo-collection/projection.html) extension functions in order to retrieve only one, two or three fields:

 ```kotlin
 col.bulkWrite(